WeismannKinri/vuepress_blog_source/docs/views/Spring MVC/Spring-SpringMVC-RequestMapping.md

 - Spring
 ---
 ## Introduction of @RequestMapping
 The @RequestMapping  is one of the most popular annotations.
 It will mapping HTTP request to the right function of the right controller.
-In srpingMVC, the RequestDispatcher is responsible for rooting HTTP request to the right function.
+In srpingMVC, the RequestDispatcher is responsible for routing HTTP request to the right function.
 So, when setting springMVC we need to set the mapping.

 ![](./Spring-SpringMVC-RequestMapping/1.png)